Construction begins on 86-unit affordable housing community at Palm Lake Christian Church in Disston Heights

 While the church property is zoned Neighborhood Suburban, which typically only permits single-family homes, the developer was able to proceed thanks to newly passed state legislation.

-The site plan was approved under a City of St. Petersburg ordinance pursuant to House Bill 1339, which passed in 2020, allowing local government to approve the development of affordable housing on any parcel zoned for residential, commercial, or industrial use.
+The site plan was approved under a City of St. Petersburg ordinance adopted pursuant to House Bill 1339, which passed in 2020 and allows local governments to approve affordable housing developments on any parcel zoned for residential, commercial, or industrial use.
+The law aims to address Florida’s worsening affordable housing crisis.

 PLUS is the first sustainable affordable housing development in Florida to be filed under this law.